Gellardo/blog/content/posts/2020-07-02-Playing-with-rust-and-wasm.md

 ![glider gun](https://upload.wikimedia.org/wikipedia/commons/e/e5/Gospers_glider_gun.gif)

 ### Implementing the simulation
-Rust organizes code into creates which might contain further modules.
+Rust organizes code into crates which can contain further modules.
 To bootstrap a crate for the game logic to reside in, I used one of the official templates.
-Using `npm init Rust-webpack` ([source](https://github.com/rustwasm/rust-webpack-template)), I have a starting point without having to fiddle with npm, webpack or cargo.
+Using `npm init rust-webpack` ([source](https://github.com/rustwasm/rust-webpack-template)), I have a starting point without having to fiddle with npm, webpack or cargo.
-Later I will go into more detail of what that template includes.
+I will postphone going into the template details until the simulation logic is running.

-A data structure is needed to hold the state of the universe.
+A data structure is necessary to hold the state of the simulation's universe.
 I'm using a 2-dimensional array and store the current and last state, switching between them to avoid allocations.
 The `#[wasm_bindgen]` annotation exposes the struct in the Wasm module.
-The build fails if an exposed function or type would expose an unexposed type as a field/in the signature.
+The build would fail if an exposed function or type includes an unexposed type as a field or in the signature.
 ```rust
 const SIZE: usize = 16;
 type Universe = [[u8; SIZE]; SIZE];